When Quantum and Classical Models Disagree: Learning Beyond Minimum Norm Least Square: Discussion

 \subsection{Avoiding concentration issues}

 Concentration phenomenon of parameterized quantum circuits have been studied a lot in the literature.
-We say that a function is concentrated if the variance $\VV_x[f(x)]$ is small.
+We say that a function is concentrated if the variance $\VV_x[f(x)]$ is inverse exponential with respect to the number of qubits.
 Typically, a quantum model $f$ is considered concentrated if $\VV[f]\leq 1/\text{poly}(N)$.
 It is equivalent to the Barren Plateau phenomenon \cite{mcclean2018barren}, where the gradient of the loss function is exponentially close to 0.

 The quantum model $f_Q$ can only be estimated by taking an average of $N_{\text{shots}}$ measurements with a precision of $ 1/\sqrt{N_{\text{shots}}}$.
 Thus if $f$ is concentrated, it would take an exponential amount of shots to evaluate it reliably.
 Therefore it would not be useful as a model.
 For the Fourier model, the variance of the function is given by the norm of $\beta$, $\VV[f] = \norm{\beta}^2/p$.
 For the weight vectors of the proposed random quantum circuits in \autoref{sec:examples}, we have that $\VV[f]$ is of the order of $1/2^n$ which is concentrated.
 A Fourier model with a weight vector norm $\norm{\beta}^2/p \geq \frac{1}{\text{poly}(d)}$ would then be non concentrated and non dequantizable with random features regression.